chonz0/community/tutorials/cloud-iot-foglamp/index.md

 ## Setup your Raspberry Pi with the Raspbian Buster image
-This tutorial requires that you use the Debian Buster version of the Raspberry Pi software because it uses packages built for that verision of Linux.
+This tutorial requires that you use the Debian Buster version of the Raspberry Pi software because it uses packages built for that version of Linux.
 To get Buster on your Raspberry Pi, first download a Raspbian buster image from the [Raspbian downloads page](https://www.raspberrypi.org/downloads/raspbian/).